-As already mentioned, the current version of the ice microphysics retrieval only accounts for ice particles that are detected into clouds above ML.
+As already mentioned, the current version of the ice microphysics retrieval only accounts for ice particles that are detected in clouds above the ML.
 Hence, radar datasets should be filtered accordingly and an ice mask should be applied.
-The implementation of the ice mask using threshold from polarimetric radar variables, i.e., MIRA-35 LDR, POLDIRAD ZDR and pHV, as well as temperature sounding data (shown in Fig. 4), are fully presented in Appendix B.
+The implementation of the ice mask using a threshold from polarimetric radar variables, i.e., MIRA-35 LDR, POLDIRAD ZDR, and ρ HV, and temperature sounding data (shown in Fig. 4) are fully presented in Appendix B.